 Currently, there are no standardized test methods that adequately address measuring the chemical emissions of SPF insulation products.
-This standard will address that need in conjunction with Work Item WK30960 Standard Practice for Spraying, Sampling, Packaging, and Test Specimen Preparation of Spray Polyurethane Foam (SPF) Insulation Samples for Environmental Chamber Emissions Testing.
-The standard may be used by product manufacturers, air quality labs, regulatory agencies, etc.
+This standard will address that need in conjunction with Work Item WK30960 Practice for Spraying, Sampling, Packaging, and Test Specimen Preparation of Spray Polyurethane Foam (SPF) Insulation Samples for Environmental Chamber Emissions Testing.
+This standard may be used by product manufacturers, air quality laboratories, regulatory agencies, and so forth.

 Keywordsamine catalysts; blowing agent; flame retardant; indoor air quality;, semi-volatile organic compound; SVOC; volatile organic compound; VOC

 The title and scope are in draft form and are under development within this ASTM Committee.Back to Top

 Ballot Item Approved as D8142-2017 and Pending Publication